Krictic/ShaRPG/README.md

 #ShaRPG

+About thi branch:

+Since I am new at working with git repos, I made the misstake of altering my local master branch with important stuff, this meant that the coding I was working with on the GURPs-like branch (which used master as a base) is no longer updated.
+So i created this branch to help me keep things separated.
+Since I am not sure I wish to keep the changes I made here into master.

+I should decide soon if I wish to keep the old sytem or the new gurps-like system soon.

 Introduction:

 This is a small text-based game which runs on the console, navigation is done through numbers and strings indicate on the menu.
 (I do plan on changing that).